Clinicians

 Cecilia was born in Caguas, Puerto Rico.
 She has a Master's degree in Counseling from the University of Puerto Rico.
 She has a License Level III as a Professional Counselor in Psychoactive Substances and is working, privately, with people with drug addiction problems.
 She worked for 16 years as a Specialist in Rehabilitation from the Administration of Mental Health and Addiction in Puerto Rico.
 She has experience working with patients with severe mental conditions.
 She worked for many years on a voluntary basis, offering counseling services to the community.
 Counseling is her passion!

-Christian Alverio, MSW, RCSWI
+Christian Alverio, MSW

 Christian was born and raised in Fajardo, Puerto Rico.
 He is a Registered Clinical Social Worker Intern who provides counseling and mental health services to families, adults, and adolescents helping them to focus on their strengths, problem-solving, and goals by providing them with healthy tools for the good management of their emotions.
 He earned a master’s degree in Social Work Direct Services at the Interamerican University of Puerto Rico.
 He has experience working with LGBTTQ+, groups, and with adults struggling with anxiety, emotions, grief, divorce, depression, anger management, and trauma.
 In addition, he has a history of working with HIV and homeless populations.
 As a clinical social worker and therapist, his core values and priorities are services, social justice, dignity, and individual core values.
 He places a heavy emphasis and understanding around human relationships while fostering integrity and competence at the forefront of his services.

-Cindy Torres, MHC
+Cindy Torres, LMHC

 English, Spanish